Skip to content →

 You won’t improve retention and student success through strategic planning.

 Strategic planning is about articulating what you value and what your priorities are.
 But it’s not a useful framework for action.
-How will you know unless you evaluate?
+The problem is planning is future-oriented.
+One can’t evaluate the impact of a policy or intervention with assessing it.
+Unless there is a guiding model – effectiveness, capacity, etc. – evaluation is almost never a part of strategic planning.
+This is a big mistake.
 Improving retention requires intentional interventions designed around evaluation, not aligning already existing data around a plan.
 Alignment only confirms what you already know.

 My favorite resources are Improving Student Learning at Scale (a great resource at the program level), Improving College Student Retention, How College Students Succeed, and The Impact of a Sense of Belonging in College.
 Anyone serious about student success interventions should read these books.